ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 ## Getting Started

 Start here ~3/1/21 Describe what package you use in each.

 1. Set up your Anaconda environment.
 2. Clone `https://github.com/ElliotY-ML/Hippocampus_Segmentation_MRI.git` GitHub repo to your local machine.
-3. Section 1  Open `1_EDA.ipynb` with Jupyter Notebook for exploratory data analysis.
+3. Section 1:  Open a Jupyter Notebook.
+Navigate to directory `Section 1 EDA` and open `Final Project EDA.ipynb` for exploratory data analysis.
+See the Porject Instructions section of this README for further instructions.
-4. Section 2  Open `2_Build_and_Train_Model.ipynb` with python IDE for image pre-processing in `util`,slice prepration ``, U-Net CNN archrecture model fine-tuning, PyTorch prep ``, and DSC.
-5. Section 3  Open `3_Inference.ipynb` with Jupyter Notebook for inference with a DICOM file.
+4. Section 2:  To train a Hippocampus Segementation CNN, follow the instructions provided in the Project Instructions section of this README.
+	To explore the modules that `run_pipeline_ml.py` relies on, Open a Python IDE such as Spyder.
+Open the following Python modules in the Python IDE:
+	- Two modules are contained in `Section 2 Train_Eval_Model/src/data_prep`:
+		1. `HippocampusDatasetLoader.py` contains the function to extract image volume from NIFTI, normalize the image volume, and reshape the image volume into a common volume size.
+	 	2. `SlicesDataset.py` contains the funtion to numerate all indiviual images slices belonging to an image volume.
+It returns a dictionary containing a slice identifier, MRI scan slice, and corresponding segmentation mask slice.
+	- The `Section 2 Train_Eval_Model/src/networks/RecursiveUNet.py` contains the U-Net architecture.
+	- Two modules are contained in `Section 2 Train_Eval_Model/src/utils`:
+		1. `volume_stats.py` contains the functions to compute the Dice Similarity Coefficients for two 3-D volumes and the Jaccard Index.
+	 	2. `utils.py` contains the functions to plot an array of images, log data to TensorBoard, save numpy as an image, and pad image volumes to a specified shape.
+	- The `Section 2 Train_Eval_Model/src/experiments/UNetExperiment.py` contains the functions to load training and validation data batches to PyTorch, train the U-Net model, log training to TensorBoard, save model parameters, run validation, and compute performance metrics.
+	- The `Section 2 Train_Eval_Model/src/inference/UNetInferenceAgent.py` contains functions for single volume inference and returns a prediction mask.

+5. Section 3:  This Section should be explored with a Python IDE.
+Follow the instructions provided in the Project Instructions section of this README to setup a DIMSE simulation and run inference on MRI studies.
-6. Complete Project Discussion can be found in `Validation_Plan_Proposal.pdf`
+6. Complete project results discussion can be found in `Validation_Plan_Proposal.pdf`

 ### Dependencies
 Using Anaconda consists of the following:

-1. Install [`miniconda`](http://conda.pydata.org/miniconda.html) on your computer, by selecting the latest Python version for your operating system.
+1. Install [`anaconda`](https://www.anaconda.com/products/individual) on your computer, by selecting the latest Python version for your operating system.
 If you already have `conda` or `miniconda` installed, you should be able to skip this step and move on to step 2.
 2. Create and activate * a new `conda` [environment](http://conda.pydata.org/docs/using/envs.html).

 \* Each time you wish to work on any exercises, activate your `conda` environment!